edriso/task-manager/README.md

 # task-manager

-Building a REST API for tasks project (frontend design was made by John Smilga).
+Building a REST API for task manager using Node.js, Express.js, and MongoDB (frontend design was made by John Smilga).

 ### Snapshot